Jump to ↓

 • If you need a high level of security: Mitel does not offer advanced security features or an uptime guarantee.
 RingCentral is a better choice for security

-The best contact center solution for your business will depend on several factors including budget, needed features, access to IT support, scalability, and the level of security needed.
+The best phone system for your business will depend on several factors including budget, needed features, access to IT support, scalability, and the level of security needed.
 Each provider offers their own strengths and drawbacks and there is no "one-size-fits-all" solution.
 Mitel is a solid option for businesses with a tight budget, but it won't be a perfect for every company and may even end up costing more in the long run for some.
-Fortunately there are numerous CCaaS options to choose from.
+Fortunately there are numerous UCaaS options to choose from.